-The Corporation's financial instruments include cash and cash equivalents, accounts receivables, contract assets, accounts payable and accrued liabilities, contract liabilities, bank debt, and other non-derivative and derivative financial assets and liabilities.
+The Corporation's financial instruments include cash and cash equivalents, accounts receivables, contract assets, accounts payable and accrued liabilities, contract liabilities, bank debt, government loans, contingent consideration and other non-derivative and derivative financial assets and liabilities.

 The classifications of financial instruments are typically determined at the time of initial recognition and are recognized at fair value, plus attributable transaction costs where applicable.
 Subsequent to initial recognition, financial instruments are classified and measured as described below.